 By Thursday 7 November 1918, separate armistice agreements had already stopped the fighting between the Allies and Austria-Hungary, Bulgaria, and Turkey – the countries aligned with Germany.
 And during that day, German delegates were making their way to the Western Front to conclude an armistice between Germany and the Allies – eventually signed on Monday 11 November 1918.1 ENDNOTES

 Hours before the delegates reached the Front during late evening on 7 November, erroneous information was released in Paris that the armistice had been signed with Germany that morning: the false German armistice news of 7 November 1918.

 Initially, the news spread from France to the USA and Britain.
 But from the USA it crossed into Canada, Mexico and other parts of Latin America, and from Canada reached Australia and New Zealand.

-This is an account of how the false armistice news entered the USA and Britain in three distinct cablegram messages (each from American sources) and of the reports US officials in Paris sent to Washington, DC, about it.
+This is an account of how the false news entered the USA and Britain in three distinct cablegram messages (each from American sources) and of subsequent reports US officials in Paris sent to Washington, DC, about two of them.

 The False Armistice Cablegrams